This is my hands-on review of the WindyNation 100 Watt Polycrystalline Solar Panel.

 What I Like

 - It’s cheap.
-This is one of the cheaper 100W polycrystalline solar panels available.
+This is one of the cheaper 100W polycrystalline solar panels available if you buy through WindyNation’s website.

 - It’s made in Canada.
 Almost every other solar panel I’ve used has been made in China.